Street Child

 Main Focus: Relative Clauses Chapter 4

-Relative Clauses can be used to give additional information about a noun.
+Relative clauses can be used to give additional information about a noun.
 They are introduced by a relative pronoun: that, which, who, whose, where, when.

 This sentence uses a relative clause and is introduced by a relative pronoun.